South Western Sydney

 RISE (Re-engagement Into Sustainable Education) is a short-term solution for young people who have been suspended.
 RISE sees traditional out-of-school suspension as a risk factor for deeper or chronic disengagement from education and offers an alternative where the goal is to maintain educational momentum – at the same time using case management to address behavioural or other risk factors.
 The outcome of RISE is reintegration with mainstream education or connection to a new vocational pathway.

-Young people aged 12-17 in the Campbelltown Local Government Area who have been suspended from school.
+Young people aged 12-17 in the Campbelltown and Camden Local Government Area who have been suspended from school.

 Referrals typically come from the school community.
 Email NSWAdmin@whitelion.asn.au